Onyx-Protocol/Onyx/docs/protocol/specifications/consensus.md

 * A *pending transaction pool*, or simply a *transaction pool*, that is a set of transactions used to construct each block it generates.
 Transactions can be added to and removed from the transaction pool.
 * The *last generated block*, to avoid proposing more than one block at the same height.
 * The *generator’s signing key*.
 All signers recognize the corresponding *verification key* and verify generated blocks using this key before validating and co-signing the block themselves.
 This key can be replaced by an operator after an out-of-band agreement with other nodes.
 * The *maximum issuance window* (in milliseconds), configurable parameter that limits the maximum time field of a transaction containing issuances.
-This relieves nodes of having to store transactions in the [issuance memory](validation.md#node-state) indefinitely.
+This relieves nodes of having to store transactions in the [nonce set](validation.md#node-state) indefinitely.

 Note that the generator can also be a signer, and if so, it also has [signer state](#signer-state).